neura-pro/neura-pro.github.io/info/tezos.md

 Jedna z opinii [wyrażona na redicie](https://np.reddit.com/r/ethtrader/comments/6am251/what_are_everyones_thoughts_on_tezos_coinss_ico/dhhemcg/):
 > The scope of their roadmap is ridiculous and belies that investors should not have confidence that the team will use the raised money well.
 The plans are massive and random and the team doesn't have the necessary expertise to handle the variety.
 Scope is way too big.
 This looks like empire building and it's frankly, an unfocused, shoddy plan.

 Moje wrażenia nie są aż tak negatywne, ale podzielam powyższy sentyment.
 Tezos trochę wygląda jak gigant na glinianych nogach: bardzo ambitne plany ale mocno nieprecyzyjne i bez umocowania w praktyce.
-Kojarzy mi się to z [samolotem Concorde](https://en.wikipedia.org/wiki/Concorde) - ambitny design ale w sumie niepraktyczny w użyciu.
+Kojarzy mi się to z [samolotem Concorde](https://en.wikipedia.org/wiki/Concorde) - ambitny design i niezły wyczyn inżynieryjny ale w sumie niepraktyczny w użyciu.

 ### Dodatkowe informacje